0xCosmosly/0xCosmosly/README.md

 # Hi, I'm Ray 👋
 Vibe-coding useful tools for agents 🤖 and humans 👦.

-All projects are made in assistance with AI, but to the best of my ability, I've tried not to make slop.
-Buttons should work, links should go somewhere, pixels are in the right place, etc... 🤙
-If you see an issue, feel free to contact me and I'll fix it straightaway.

 ## Repos
 ### Projects
 Websites, apps, and other larger projects being actively managed.